formulaicgame/fmc/README.md

 | `e`                | inventory                                                                   |

 # Licensing
-You can find the license in the directories by the same name
+You can find the licenses in the directories with the same names

-client - AGPL\
+client - AGPLv3\
-fmc    - LGPL
+fmc    - LGPLv3